Terms of Business

 The Service Partner greeting the passenger by the agreed meeting point with a clearly formatted name-board that does not include the Client name

-5.1 All Service Partners will have entered into a Service Partner Agreement with GroundScope either using the Service Partner Agreement standard terms (available here), a variation of these terms or the Service Partner’s own standard terms.
+5.1 All Service Partners will have entered into a Service Partner Agreement with GroundScope either using the Service Partner Agreement standard terms (available at [INSERT LINK TO TERMS]), a variation of these terms or the Service Partner’s own standard terms.
 If a Service Partner uses their own standard terms a copy will be made available on the GroundScope website or to the Client directly.

 CUSTOMER SUPPORT TEAM

 6.1 GroundScope will provide a Customer Support team responsible for the receipt, investigation and resolution of queries working to the following:

 98.5% of issues will be responded to within 24hr

 98.5% of issues will be resolved within 48hr